 A central lounge/dining area also offers incredible views over the waterhole and a splash pool.
-There are daily open vehicle game drives of course, but this is the kind of place where game viewing doesn’t have to include any drives at all.
-The wildlife action is all, literally, on your doorstep, and the reception area is plastered with photos of many incredible sightings that happened right in front of camp.
+There are daily open vehicle game drives of course, but this is the kind of place where game viewing doesn't have to include any drives at all.
+The wildlife action is all, literally, on your doorstep, and the reception area is plastered with photos of many incredible sightings that happened right in front of the camp.

 7. Tau Game Lodge, South Africa

 Situated in the North-West Province of South Africa in the private (and malaria-free) Madikwe Game Reserve, Tau Game Lodge is made up of thirty thatched chalets arranged around a waterhole in the north-western corner of Madikwe.
-It is an easy 4-hour drive or 45 minute flight from Johannesburg.
+It is an easy 4-hour drive or 45-minute flight from Johannesburg.
 Each chalet has its own viewing deck, as does the central lodge.

 Meaning 'The Place of the Lion', Tau offers the visitor the chance to see Africa's wildlife on safari drives, as well as from the camp.
 Sip a chilled wine on the raised deck, watching the animals come down to the waterhole to quench their own thirst!